shuwei666/DMCC-Cross-sensor-color-constancy/README.md

 #### Testing
-Define the testing sensor and selecting the related pretraind model
+Define the testing sensor and selecting the related pre-trained model

 run `python test.py`